lidofinance/solana-docs/docs/Guides/Staking/Wallets/Phantom.md

 ------------
-## Step 1: Create or Restore Sollet Wallet
+## Step 1: Create or Restore Phantom Wallet
 Navigate to https://phantom.app/ to create/restore your solana wallet.
 ### Creating the wallet
 If you do not have a wallet you yet, you should create a new wallet and note down the seed phrase and store it in a safe place.
 Follow the onscreen instructions and make sure to fund your wallet with some SOL tokens before interacting with Lido